silentorb/marloth-story/books/fairytale/part6.md

 turning into a riot!"

 "A troublemaker slipped into the factory.
 We're trying to find and dismember him, but so far he has eluded us.
-At one point we almost had him cornered in the East wing but he had planted a bomb that took out seven of my kids.
-That little bugger is going to pay!"
+He's been using bombs to blow up walls and zombies."

 The goblin stood there a moment stewing and then said, "Anyhow, the doctor is worried about you.
 He's afraid that something might happen to